mkarampatsis/md2json/input/Ex2.md

 - Ordered: The items in the lists are ordered.
 Each item has a unique index value.
 The new items will be added to the end of the list.
 - Heterogenous: The list can contain different kinds of elements i.e; they can contain elements of string, integer, boolean, or any type.
 - Duplicates: The list can contain duplicates i.e., lists can have two items with the same values.

+## Subchapter
+subchapter1:subchapter2,subchapter3:subchapter15

+## Subchapter Introduction
+The BigInt type is an arbitrary length integer.
+BigInts are specified with a number literal and an `n` suffix.
+The standard arithmetic operators are supported, including addition, subtraction, remainder arithmetic, etc. BigInts and numbers cannot be mixed in arithmetic operations.

 ## Exercise Description
 Create a list with the numbers from 0 to 7 using a for loop.
 Then iterate this list and print for every element in this list if it is even or odd.